oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

-# Minimum Latency Flow
+# `Minimum Latency Flow` sample

-This FPGA tutorial demonstrates how to compile your design with the minimum latency flow to achieve low latency at the cost of increased f<sub>MAX</sub>.
+This FPGA tutorial demonstrates how to compile your design with the minimum latency flow to achieve low latency at the cost of reduced f<sub>MAX</sub>.

 | Optimized for                     | Description
 |:---                               |:---